Preview

 Article Structure and Format

-The title page must include:
+The title page should include:

 1. UDC.

-3. Author information:
+3. Author Information:

-- initials and last names of all authors in Russian;
+- Initials and last names of all authors – in Russian;

-- first name, initial, and last name in English;
+- First name, initial, and last name – in English;

 The journal "Informatics" accepts the following criteria for determining authorship: